-Jonathan Vinocour joined the San Francisco Symphony as Principal Violist in 2009, having previously served as principal violist of the Saint Louis Symphony and guest principal violist of the Leipzig Gewandhaus Orchestra.
-A native of Rochester, NY, Mr. Vinocour graduated from Princeton University in 2001 with a degree in chemistry and was awarded the university’s Sudler Prize in the Arts.
-He completed his master’s degree in 2003 at the New England Conservatory of Music, where he studied with Kim Kashkashian.
+Jonathan Vinocour joined the San Francisco Symphony as Principal Viola in 2009, having previously served as principal viola of the Saint Louis Symphony and guest principal viola of the Leipzig Gewandhaus Orchestra.
+A native of Rochester, NY, Mr. Vinocour graduated from Princeton University with a degree in chemistry.
+He completed his master’s degree at the New England Conservatory of Music, where he studied with Kim Kashkashian.

-As a soloist, Mr. Vinocour has appeared with the Saint Louis Symphony and with the San Francisco Symphony under Michael Tilson Thomas in Berlioz’s Harold in Italy and Morton Feldman’s Rothko Chapel.
+With the San Francisco Symphony, Mr. Vinocour has appeared as soloist in Britten’s Double Concerto (with Concertmaster Alexander Barantschik), Berlioz’s Harold in Italy, and Morton Feldman’s Rothko Chapel.
+He has also performed as a soloist with the Saint Louis Symphony.
 His first solo album, featuring works of Britten and Shostakovich, was recorded with the support of the Holland America Music Society.
 Mr. Vinocour was also a featured recitalist at the 2012 International Viola Congress, and he performs frequently in recital throughout the Bay Area.

 Mr. Vinocour has been a regular participant at the Marlboro Music Festival and has toured extensively with Musicians from Marlboro.
-He has also participated in numerous other festivals, including the Steans Institute at the Ravinia Festival, Open Chamber Music at Prussia Cove, the Bridgehampton Chamber Music Festival, the Aspen Music Festival, and the Tanglewood Music Center.
-Mr. Vinocour has been a guest of the Boston Chamber Music Society and International Sejong Soloists and he has collaborated with artists such as Paula Robison, Yefim Bronfman, Gilbert Kalish, Miriam Fried, Yo-Yo Ma, Jaime Laredo, and members of the Amadeus, Arditti, Cleveland, Guarneri, Juilliard, Jupiter, Mendelssohn, and Orion string quartets.
-He is a founding member and regular performer with ECCO (East Coast Chamber Orchestra), based in New York.
+He enjoys a busy chamber music schedule during summer seasons, participating in many festivals such as Seattle Chamber Music, Aspen Music Festival, Bay Chamber Concerts, Music in the Vineyards, and the Bridgehampton Chamber Music Festival, among others.
+Mr. Vinocour has been a guest of the Da Camera Society of Los Angeles, the Boston Chamber Music Society, International Sejong Soloists, and is a frequent guest artist with the Saint Lawrence String Quartet.
+He is a founding member of ECCO (East Coast Chamber Orchestra), based in New York.

-Mr. Vinocour has presented master classes at conservatories around the country and abroad.
-He is a regular coach at the New World Symphony in Miami and is also on the faculty of the newly formed San Francisco Academy Orchestra’s Artist Diploma program for orchestral training.
+A dedicated and increasingly active pedagogue, Mr. Vinocour has presented master classes at conservatories around the country and abroad.
+He is a regular coach at the New World Symphony in Miami, has been on the faculty of the Aspen Music Festival and School, and is currently on faculty at the San Francisco Conservatory of Music.
 He plays a 1784 Lorenzo Storioni viola, on loan from the San Francisco Symphony.